 For now, this is the last in my Saigon series, covering my most recent trip to HCMC in January.
 (Read about my eats from early July 2014 and late July 2014.)
 This time, as usual, I ate more street food, but I also ventured to less traditional places and had lunch outings with my pops, who has since moved back to Vietnam after retirement.

-Some of my favorite eats in Saigon: Everything crab at Quan 94, tamarind crab at Ba Chi, sticky rice with chicken and Pho Hoa Pasteur
+Some of my favorite foods in Saigon: Mien xao cua at Quan 94, cua rang me at Kim Phat (Ba Chi), xoi ga, and Pho Hoa Pasteur

 Following my early July 2014 trip to Vietnam where I attended the KOTO fundraising gala, I returned to Saigon just a few weeks later to do another guest appearance on MasterChef Vietnam season 2 and work with the show’s sponsor, Knorr Vietnam.
 You know I can’t go to Vietnam without eating Saigon, so here’s what I had this time around.